When you purchase gear through links on our site, we may earn a small commission. Here’s why you can trust our tests and our affiliate partner.

 As we have noted previously, GA Foils have been ‘all in’ on the wing game since it’s early inception.
 Their heritage in windsurfing and kitesurfing ensured that they were well equipped to utilize their knowledge of windsports and to adapt their existing production facilities to embrace this new sport, and they were quick to bring their first wing to the market, and then to innovate quickly as the sport has developed.
 One thing has remained constant though, and that it is their line up of wings.
 For 2023 this, again, consists of the easy-access Cross and the more performance oriented Poison.

 Now into their third iteration (with the Poison hitting the shelves this spring), the Cross and Poison are showing consistent evolution and the 2023 Cross has had several updates from last year’s version.
 The most obvious of this is the transition from soft to hard handles, with the Cross now sporting the two-handle system that we are finding across many wings.
+Still, these can be exchanged with soft handles, if you aim for minimum weight or just prefer the feeling.
 We had the 5.2 on test which has two 40cm handles providing plenty of scope for hand placement.
 The smaller sizes see a shorter 30cm handle.
 It is worth noting that Gaastra (GA) include 2.2 and 2.8m sizes in their line up so small enough for either 50knot+ plus days or, more likely with the 2.2m, for getting your kids up and riding…

 Aside from the handles, the 2023 Cross also has an ‘angled strut’ shape with a clear kink between the handles – this is designed to provide a more comfortable and natural position for the arms as well as providing the space and structure to give the front of the canopy a deeper profile.
 Overall, the construction is excellent, with a solid but not overly weighty feel and an impressively taut canopy.
 The Cross has two windows either side of the center strut providing good visibility if – like most of us – there seem to be a couple more wingers at your local spot every time you go!